 - Category Attribute

-- Warwick Elementary School's student population of 901 students has stayed relatively flat over five school years.
+- Warwick Elementary School's student population of 910 students has grown by 5% over five school years.

 |Grades Offered||Grades Kindergarten-6|